dylanfox5/stocks-by-steve/README.md

 From there, the user can choose which stock they would like to invest in.

 # Implementation
-Stocks by Steve was developed by using the following tools:
+Stocks by Steve was developed using the following tools:
 <br>
 * Natural Language Processing
   * IBM Watson